Startup CEOs: A Guide to Successfully Scaling Yourself (While Scaling Your Business)

 11 min read

-Many founders and CEOs embrace the idea of scaling their startup, but you may be overlooking something equally important: Scaling yourself.
+Like many founders and startup CEOs, you’ve probably embraced the idea of scaling your business, but you may be overlooking something equally important: Scaling yourself.
 The truth is, a company can’t out-scale its leadership (or, if it does, it’s often not long before that leader burns out).

 As we’ll talk about below, what got you here won’t necessarily get you there.
 There will always be new challenges to overcome.
 The trick is developing a system to consistently meet and overcome these challenges while ensuring your time and resources are being invested in the most efficient way possible.

-It’s really this simple: As a company grows, so too must its leadership.
-So in this article, I’d like to share three ways of successfully scaling yourself alongside your startup.
+It’s really this simple: As a company grows, so must its leadership.
+So, in this article, we’d like to share three ways of developing the CEO mindset necessary for successfully scaling yourself while scaling your business.

 #1: Scaling Yourself Means Embracing an Identity Crisis

-And while that approach is often necessary to establish initial success, it can become harmful.
+And while that approach is often necessary to establish initial success, this CEO mindset can become harmful.
 As a company becomes more successful and the pressures and responsibilities on the CEO mount, that well-intentioned “do-it-yourself” mentality can fast-track burnout.

-As a leader, it’s important to be open to adopting new leadership “identities” to continue successfully scaling yourself as you meet the growing needs of your organization.
+As a startup CEO or leader, it’s important to be open to adopting new leadership “identities” to continue successfully scaling yourself as you meet the growing needs of scaling your business.
 A startup requires a different type of leader at different stages, and it’s important to ensure your leadership style is aligned with the needs of the company.

 Upgrade and Ditch Your Old “Scrappy Entrepreneur” Identity

-So don’t be afraid to let go of that “scrappy, do-it-yourself startup entrepreneur” identity for something more beneficial to your company.
-If you’re not certain what type of leader your company needs right now, here’s a short-but-powerful exercise:
+Don’t be afraid to let go of that “scrappy, do-it-yourself startup entrepreneur” identity for something more beneficial to your company.
+If you’re not certain what type of leader your company needs right now, here is a short-but-powerful exercise:

-2. Under each name on the list, write down 1-3 specific traits you admire.
-Is it their ability to build a team?
-To delegate?
-To resolve conflict?
-To develop thought leadership?
+2. Under each name, write down 1-3 specific traits you admire.
+For example, their ability to build a team, delegate, resolve conflict, or develop thought-leadership.

-3. Next to each trait, rate yourself on a scale of 1-5, with one being “poor” and five being “great.”
-How good are you at that trait?
+3. Next to each trait, rate yourself on a scale of 1-5.
+Consider where you rank with each trait, with 1 being poor and 5 being great.
 Are these areas you could improve to continue scaling yourself?

-4. Compile a list of those traits you ranked yourself three or below on.
-This should give you a good idea of the type of “identity” or leader you need to become when scaling yourself.
+4. Compile a list of traits you ranked yourself 3 or below on.
+This should give you a good idea of the type of “identity” or leader you need to become to continue successfully scaling yourself.

 5. Ask yourself: What do I need to do to improve in these areas?